-Beautiful glass work dominate the interiors, which is quite opulent and ornate.
+Beautiful glass work dominates the interiors, which is quite opulent and ornate.
 I’ll let the pictures speak for themselves.

-Another link for information on special commemorative cover of this temple issued by Indian postal department.
+Another link for information on the special commemorative cover of this temple issued by Indian postal department.

 For more pictures on WPC – Ornate visit here